benopotamus/django-silent-mammoth-whistle/README.rst

 	Defaults to ``'id'``

-	The name (as a string) of a ``User`` model attribute that is used as the user identified.
-It appears in the UI and it used for determining which web requests belong to which users.
-It should be a unique value.
+	The name of a ``User`` model attribute that is used as the unqiue user identifier.
+It is displayed in the UI and is used for determining which web requests belong to which users.

 ``WHISTLE_AUTO_LOG_REQUESTS``